MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

   transfers.

-Further work is needed to better clarify when it makes sense to embed content in messages.
+Further work is needed to better clarify when it makes sense to embed content in notification messages.
 For now, the *content* header is included to allow such experiments to occur.

 Other Parameters